wadewilsones/Landing-page-Udacity/README.md

 # Landing-page-Udacity
-landing page (Norway bus tour) as a course work for Udacity.
+Landing page (Norway bus tour) as a course work for Udacity.

 ## Table of Contents